 An Initiative of MURACE (Mentored Undergraduate Research and Creative Endeavors)

 This Circle meets monthly during the fall and spring academic semesters.
-The meetings are held once a month in Atkinson Hall Room 202 at 5:30 p.m. to 6:30 p.m.
-MURACE supplies pizza and soft drinks.
+The meetings are held once a month in Zoom from 6:15 p.m. to 7:15 p.m.
+MURACE.

 This organization is not a Registered Student Organization (RSO).
-It is lead by a group of students who have published and present research or creative endeavors who are interested in helping other students do the same.
-Dr. Doreen Sams, Dr. Tsu-Ming Chiang, and Dr. Hasitha Mahabaduga are the Circle's mentors.
+It is lead by a group of students who have published and presented research or creative endeavors who are interested in helping other students do the same.
+Faculty Mentors are Dr. Doreen Sams, Dr. Karen Berman, Dr. Tsu-Ming Chiang, Dr. Kalina Manoylov, and Dr. Hasitha Mahabaduga.